Our SGLI lawyers work with beneficiaries of SGLI life insurance policies whose payout has been delayed or unfairly denied.

-SGLI spouse’s rights to claim SGLI life insurance benefits
+SGLI spouse’s rights to claim life insurance benefits

 If you’re a surviving spouse, you are not automatically entitled to SGLI proceeds unless you are designated as the primary beneficiary.
 You will be notified if you’re not.

-SGLI life insurance is quite different than other policies, which is why many questions arise as to what SGLI covers.
-Here are the most common concerns people have in this matter:
+SGLI life insurance is quite different from other policies, which is why many questions arise regarding SGLI exclusions.
+Here are the most common issues that may arise:

 Military SGLI v.
 Private life insurance policy

 Private insurers often market their life insurance policies to service members.
-For example, while SGLI covers service members who die while on active duty, many individual life insurance policies exclude payments for “death from war or terrorism.”
+For example, while SGLI covers service members who die while on active duty – whether during war or as a result of a terrorist attack – many individual life insurance policies exclude payout for “death from war or terrorism.”
 If a service member who purchased a private insurance policy is unaware of this exclusion, he may risk not being covered if he dies while on active duty.